Scope of Work

 - Early Childhood - add observation window between high school and preschool classrooms, add fencing to play area, and add observation platform at stormwater swale.

-- Sustainable Agriculture/Design - a new building will be constructed that includes shop and tool space, food proessing and marketing/sales areas, and a covered outdoor area.
+- Sustainable Agriculture/Design - the project is sited north of the school where a new building was constructed that includes shop and tool space, food processing and marketing/sales areas, and a covered outdoor area.

 A distributed antenna system (DAS) ensures that first responders can communicate between themselves throughout all areas of the building.
 This safety-related project incorporates cable and antennae that boost the radio signals on the first responders' operating frequencies.
 Installation was completed in summer 2018.